Conchylicultor/DeepQA/README.md

 ## Results

-Surprisingly, it's possible to get some results after only 1 or 2 hours of training (on a GeForce GT 740M), by drastically reducing the input sequence to 5 words and output to 3 (plus the `go` and `eos` tokens).
+Surprisingly, it's possible to get some results after only 1 or 2 hours of training (on a GeForce GT 740M), by drastically reducing the input sequence to 5 words and output to 3 (plus the `go` and `eos` tokens) and by using a small embedding size (something like 25).
 Since then I modified the code and now the output length has to match the input one but you can still reproduce the original results, using [this version](https://github.com/Conchylicultor/DeepQA/tree/92863e2929580818f866f16969909fe2093d41d1).
 Of course, the network won't be really chatty:

     Q: Hi